dxdxdt/proone/doc/htbt.md

 The special id value 0x7FFF is used to indicate a "notification session" in which the recipient host is not expected to produce any response messages for that session.
-For example, a Status message can be sent with the id 0x7FFF by either host to report a protorol error.
+For example, a Status message can be sent with the id 0x7FFF by either host to report a protocol error.

 #### OP Codes
 | Enum      | Value | Name                 | Next Frame           |